drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ###### Optimization of the Phenoxy Lead

-The tert-butyl was replaced by a methoxy because it was synthetically more accessible and retained good biological activity.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/optimization-phenoxy-lead-76b9a51f'><i class='fa fa-play' aria-hidden='true'></i></button>The tert-butyl was replaced by a methoxy because it was synthetically more accessible and retained good biological activity.
 Modeling analyses showed that in order to create the hydrogen-bond with Serine-219, a substitution should be made at position 3' of the phenyl ring, which was additionally confirmed by superimposing the molecule with the THQ lead (Sup).
 The substituted ester "A" and the dialkoxy "B" (see "Nanomolar Leads") led to molecules with nanomolar activities.
 Aliskiren is a direct descendant of the structures of the phenoxy series.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer